day8/re-com/README.md

 * a grid.
 HTML is good at small grids, so no problem there.
 But when the number of rows gets huge, you need a widget that does virtual rows.
 Otherwise there's just too many DOM nodes
 * drag and drop
-* annimations / transitions.
+* animations / transitions.
 We have ideas.
 They seem clunky.
 * Focus management - When the user presses tab, to which field does focus move.
 Just using the
 * A testing story.